guillaume-elambert/devops-training/project-1/part-1.md

-# Part 1 – Create the architecture
+# Part 1 – Create the infrastructure

-The initial step involves the establishment of an architecture comprising 7 distinct machines using `Docker`:
+The initial step involves the establishment of an infrastructure comprising 7 distinct machines using `Docker`:
 - **Ansible machine**: This machine serves as the control node for Ansible, responsible for orchestrating the configuration and management of the entire infrastructure.
 - **HAProxy load balancer machine**: A dedicated machine for the HAProxy load balancer, which will intelligently distribute incoming web traffic to the NGINX servers for optimal load balancing.
 - **NGINX servers**: There will be a total of <ins>5 NGINX server machines</ins>, each of which will host web content and collectively form the backend infrastructure.
-These servers are identical in configuration, ensuring consistency across the architecture.
+These servers are identical in configuration, ensuring consistency across the infrastructure.

 The most convenient approach is to use `Docker Compose`, as we intend to create six replicas of identical empty machines – one for the HAProxy server and five for the NGINX servers.